Technica-Corporation/ipls_anomaly_detection/README.md

-### Build the Frontend Container
+### Build the Dashboard Container

-This step builds the frontend container; this build is only for Docker on Linux x86_64.
+This step builds the Dashboard container; this build is only for Docker on Linux x86_64.

+The Dashboard listens for error scores that the Peer containers publish and displays them.
+The Dashboard itself does not interact with the Peer container, instead Peer containers are configured to bridge to the Dashboard's MQTT Broker.

-This step should be completed on the device designated for the frontend.
+This step should be completed on the device designated for the Dashboard.

 From ipls_anomaly_detection, navigate to frontend: